Ga-Rankuwa: Health care

+There are local government run clinics in Zones 1, 4, 6, RDP and Mmakau.
+Several privately owned health facilities are located in most of the zones, the biggest of which is Wisani Medical Centre located in Zone 1 which was established in 1995 by the Marivate family after more than 30 years of service by the late Dr Charles Daniel Marivate.
+Dr Charles Daniel Marivate was the first private health provider of Ga-Rankuwa and the surrounding communities since November 1963.

 Transport

 Railway

 PRASA operates the Metrorail train commuter service, that connects Ga-Rankuwa to the Pretoria railway station and on to Germiston and Johannesburg Park Station, as well as to the East Rand, Soweto and Vereeniging.